 If you match the Swash with a pair of Burton pants, you can zip them together.
 Nice for complete protection of snow getting in and keeping the cold out.

 With a lifetime warranty, hard to find anything wrong with this jacket.
-If you don’t mind spending a little more, the Swash might be the best snowboard jacket you can buy.
+If you don’t mind spending a little more, the Swash might be the best snowboarding jacket you can buy.

-Women’s model: Burton Women’s AK 2L Blade Jacket
+Best Women’s Snowboarding Jacket: Burton AK 2L Blade Jacket.

 The North Face has brought out the big guns.
 They’ve stitched this jacket up with the original name in waterproof fabric – Gore-Tex.